-If I had the choice to travel back in time and give young-me one piece of advice from what I know now, it would be this: invest in Bitcoin early.
+If I had the chance to travel back in time and give my younger self one piece of advice, it’d be simple: invest in Bitcoin early.

 “Some things are within our power, while others are not.
 Within our power are opinion, motivation, desire, aversion, and, in a word, whatever is of our own doing; not within our power are our body, our property, reputation, office, and, in a word, whatever is not of our own doing.”